In this policy, we use the following terms:

 Where you sign-up to use our sites and services directly, we are a Data Controller in respect to the data we collect about you.

 Where we provide web applications or hosting services to you for your use, you (our customer) are a Data Controller and we are a Data Processor.
 For example, you are a Data Controller where you use our online applications or web hosting services to collect or process personal data about your users and visitors.
+In this case, you must accept and adhere to our Processor Agreement, which is available if you wish to sign up to use any such service.

 You may use our sites anonymously, and we only process your personal data where the processing is lawful and legitimate.